nathanfunk/jep-java-gpl/README.md

-jep-java-gpl
+Jep Java GPL
 ============
-The offical copy of the Jep - Java Expression Parser GPL release v.
+The offical Jep - Java Expression Parser GPL release v.
 2.4.1.

 This project was originally started on Sourceforge and has moved to github to allow easier forking.